MicrosoftDocs/azure-dev-docs/articles/java/sdk/java-sdk-logging-logback.md

 # Log with the Azure SDK for Java and Logback

 This article provides an overview of how to add logging using Logback to applications that make use of the Azure SDK for Java.
-As mentioned in [Configure logging in the Azure SDK for Java](java-sdk-logging-overview.md), all Azure client libraries log through [SLF4J](http://www.slf4j.org/).
-You can therefore use logging frameworks such as [Logback](http://logback.qos.ch/).
+As mentioned in [Configure logging in the Azure SDK for Java](java-sdk-logging-overview.md), all Azure client libraries log through [SLF4J](http://www.slf4j.org/), so you can use logging frameworks such as [Logback](http://logback.qos.ch/).

 To enable Logback logging, you must do two things: